 - 23.1.
-Each PARTY shall ensure that its employees, agents, and contractors to the extent applicable comply with the obligations of this AGREEMENT. - 23.2.
+Each PARTY shall ensure that its employees, agents, and contractors, to the extent applicable, comply with the obligations of this AGREEMENT. - 23.2.
 No failure to exercise, and no delay in exercising, on the part of either PARTY hereto, any rights, power, or privilege hereunder shall operate as a waiver thereof, except as expressly provided herein. - 23.3.
-This AGREEMENT, together with the Exhibits incorporated herein, constitute the entire agreement of the PARTIES with respect to the PROJECT, and supersedes the term sheet.
-This AGREEMENT does not relieve the STATE of its obligations in Sections 2 and 3 in Exhibit D of GCA 6486, attached as Exhibit I. Some of these obligations will be addressed in a future agreement on the decommissioning of the Battery Street Tunnel. - 23.4.
+This AGREEMENT, together with the Exhibits incorporated herein, constitute the entire agreement of the PARTIES with respect to the PROJECT.
+This AGREEMENT does not relieve the STATE of its obligations in Sections 2 and 3 in Exhibit D of GCA 6486 (Exhibit F).

+- 23.4.
 Section and subsection headings are intended as information only, and shall not be construed with the substance of the section or subsection they caption. - 23.5.
 This AGREEMENT may be executed in counterparts each of which shall be deemed an original, and all counterparts together shall constitute but one and the same instrument. - 23.6.
 The PARTIES acknowledge the right of each PARTY to exercise its police power pursuant to general law and applicable statutes for the protection of the health, safety, and welfare of its citizens and their properties.
-Nothing in this AGREEMENT shall be construed as waiving or limiting the STATE's or CITY's rights to exercise its police power or to preclude or limit exercising any regulatory power in connection with this PROJECT or otherwise.
+Nothing in this AGREEMENT shall be construed as waiving or limiting the STATE's or CITY's rights to exercise its police power or to preclude or limit exercising any regulatory power in connection with this PROJECT or otherwise. - 23.7.

-- 23.7.
 A judicial determination that any term, provision, condition, or other portion of this AGREEMENT, whether in whole or in part, is inoperative, invalid, void, or unenforceable shall not affect the remaining terms, provisions, conditions, or other portions of this AGREEMENT, whether in whole or in part, and the remaining terms, provisions, conditions, or other portions of this AGREEMENT, whether in whole or in part, shall remain valid and enforceable to the fullest extent permitted by law. - 23.8.
 This AGREEMENT shall be interpreted, construed, and enforced in accordance with the laws of the State of Washington.
 The venue for any action under this AGREEMENT shall be in the Superior Court for King County, Washington.